 The following 21 opportunities have proven to be reliable earners for many years.

 Can you read, write, and speak multiple languages?
 Then you are a talent in high demand.
 Businesses expanding to foreign regions often require translators.
 You will be working on documents, transcription files, and research, among other language-related aspects.
-These workers translate the written or the spoken word, depending on the position.
+Depending on the position, these workers translate the written or spoken word.

 23. Jewelry Maker